TaylorDarneille/SEIRFX818/javascript/additional-topics/js-data-scraping.md

 ### Step 1: Get the HTML document

 There are multiple ways to get an HTML document, but we'll use the `request` module in this example.
 To scrape data from the site, we need to request the webpage.
-In a `gethoods.js` file, import the `request` and `cheerio` modules, then make a request to the Seattle Neigbhborhoods website.
+In a `getbusinesses.js` file, import the `request`, then make a request to the Seattle Neigbhborhoods website.

 ```javascript
 const request = require('request')